-Natural Fertility / Family Planning
+Natural Fertility Cycles

 Some women who hope to have a baby prefer not to go down the IVF route and to just try naturally.
-This is referred to as ‘natural fertility’.
+This is commonly referred to as ‘natural fertility’.

 Others have made a choice to not have children (or more children), many prefering not to take oral contraceptive pills or use implants, injections or IUD’s.
 This is often referred to as ‘natural family planning’ – a combination of the rhythm method, basal body temping and cervical mucous observation.